PINPAL/CS2-Autoexec/README.md

 https://github.com/PINPAL/CSGO-Autoexec/tree/cs2-60%25

-No release files available at this time, please download files manually from source.
+No release files available for CS2 at this time, please download files manually from source.

 # Installation